rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 **Chocolatey** (`choco`) is Windows's most common command-line package manager, pre-installed on GitHub's Windows runners the same way Homebrew is on macOS.
 One line installs both Ninja and **NSIS** (Nullsoft Scriptable Install System, a tool for building Windows `.exe` installers).
 Notice there's no `shell:` override here.
 GitHub's default shell on a Windows runner is PowerShell, and this step just uses it as-is.
 That's why the syntax differs from every other cmake call in this pipeline: a backtick for line continuation instead of a backslash, and `$env:Qt6_DIR` instead of bash's `$Qt6_DIR`.

+Now we can shift our focus to packaging.
+Windows has two different formats, and both are built from the same `install/` directory:

 {% raw %}
 ```yaml
 - name: Package (Windows portable ZIP)